doyun-gu/Circuit-Simulations/MNA/README.md

 last reviewed at 26 November, 2025

-This folder collects small studies on how electrical circuits can be modeled and simulated using **dynamic phasors** and **matrix differential equations**.
+This folder collects small studies on how a benchmark RLC network can be modeled and simulated using **dynamic phasors** and **matrix differential equations**.
+The same base circuit is analysed in two different operating
-It currently contains two reports:
+scenarios:

-- **Report 1 – Dynamic Phasors: Instantaneous vs Classical**
+- **Report 1 – ϕ₁: Linear RLC Network (No Switching)**
-  A scalar example is used to compare the *classical* (period-averaged) dynamic phasor with the *instantaneous* dynamic phasor, and to illustrate their advantages and limitations.
+  The RLC network is treated as a purely linear circuit.
+  Modified Nodal Analysis (MNA) is used to derive matrix differential equations, and the time-domain response is obtained with a trapezoidal integrator.
+Classical phasor and dynamic phasor representations are discussed under the assumption of slowly varying, almost-sinusoidal waveforms.

-- **Report 2 – Matrix Differential Equation and Time-Domain Simulation of a Series RLC Circuit**
+- **Report 2 – ϕ₂: RLC Network with Switching / Diode**
-  A series RLC circuit is modeled using **Modified Nodal Analysis (MNA)** and simulated in the time domain with a trapezoidal integrator.
-The link between transfer functions, state-space models and MNA is discussed, and the impact of switches/diodes on sinusoidal behaviour is highlighted.
+  The same network is extended with a switching element (e.g. a diode or an ideal switch), so that the topology changes in time.
+  The MNA formulation is updated for the different switching states and time-domain simulations are used to study the resulting non-sinusoidal waveforms.
+The limitations of dynamic phasor descriptions in the presence of strong switching and non-linearities are highlighted, and the relation to EMT/PSCAD-type simulations is discussed.

 ---